Guess what? You might be in the minority. By that, I mean those who understand the real meaning of ‘decimated’. Most don’t.

 Back to the car….

-‘… the impact fully decimated half the car’ is something of a nonsense.
+‘… the impact fully decimated half the car’ is, to be honest, just nonsense.

 - ‘Decimated’ only really works with ‘countables’ – numbers of cars – not one, and certainly not half a car.